springfall2008/batpred/docs/install.md

 Note: **Not recommended if you are using HACS**

-- Copy apps/predbat/predbat.py to 'config/appdaemon/apps/' directory in home assistant (or whereever you set appdaemon apps_dir to)
+- Copy apps/predbat/predbat.py to 'config/appdaemon/apps/' directory in home assistant (or wherever you set appdaemon apps_dir to)
-- Copy apps/predbat/apps.yml to 'config/appdaemon/apps' directory in home assistant (or whereever you set appdaemon apps_dir to)
+- Copy apps/predbat/apps.yml to 'config/appdaemon/apps' directory in home assistant (or wherever you set appdaemon apps_dir to)
 - Edit in HomeAssistant config/appdaemon/apps/apps.yml to configure

 - If you later install with HACS then you must move the apps.yml into config/appdaemon/apps/predbat/config